 Many communities, particular in and around urban areas, experience varying levels of drug-related crimes.
 Legal infractions include possession of illegal drugs, possession with intent to distribute, conspiracy to distribute drugs, distribution of drugs and possession of any kind of drug paraphernalia.

 In Charles County and the areas around Washington, D.C., many drug crimes involve drugs like cocaine, heroin, PCP and MDMA.
 Recent changes to marijuana laws make possession of marijuana a civil citation depending on the extent.
 Those charged with felony possession, distribution or with intent to distribute can face hefty fines and prison sentences of up to 30 years.

 If you are dealing with a drug-related problem, you need legal counsel who understands you and your situation, and can help you determine the best course of action.
-We offer a free initial consultation on your case.
+We offer an initial consultation on your case.

 We are located at: